danainjax/is-it-ok/NOTES.md

 [4] Build a review model/form - remember key categories to include in the review: Violence, Sex, Language, etc.
 [5] Will need to build a login at this point
-[6] Associate the reviews to the movie through the user model
+[6] Associate the reviews to the movie through the user model [7] Create an icon for the browser for movie safe
+[8] Create a logo for movie safe on Canva

 \*Then, work more on api and what data we are pulling thru.
 1 - Need capability to search for a movie, Build search bar.